dr hab. Joanna Marcinkowska

 Joanna Marcinkowska has recorded compositions by W. A. Mozart, J. Haydn, R. Schumann, F. Chopin, I. J. Paderewski, P. Czajkowski, C. Debussy and K. Szymanowski, released on compact disks and cassettes.
 The television programs in which she has performed include a recital of music by Chopin, recorded on the 187th anniversary of the composer’s birthday.
 She has also recorded a program of Chopin’s music for Radio Merkury.

 She sits on the jury of competitions and conducts piano master classes at home and abroad.
 In 2009, she conducted a two weeks’ Master Piano Class at the Central School at the Conservatory of Music in Beijing.
 She also gave a special piano recital in that city.

-Joanna Marcinkowska has earned the Medal of the Young Arts, awarded to Poznań artists of the young generation for outstanding achievements, and the Hipolit Cegielski Medal of the Young Positivist for successful organic work, the Merit to Polish Culture distinction.
+Joanna Marcinkowska has earned the Medal of the Young Arts, awarded to Poznań artists of the young generation for outstanding achievements, and the Hipolit Cegielski Medal of the Young Positivist for successful organic work, the Bronze Medal for Long Service and the Merit to Polish Culture honorary distinction.
 Furthermore, on numerous occasions she has been granted artistic scholarships of the Minister of Culture of the Republic of Poland and the Fryderyk Chopin Society of Warsaw, as well as those of the City of Poznań and the Marshal of the Province of Greater Poland.
 In 2013 she received the Artistic Award of the Marshal of the Province of Greater Poland and in 2015 the Rector Award of the Academy of Music in Poznań.